 The Unmovable First Mover

 "It is impossible that movement should come into being or cease to be; for it must always have existed.
 Nor can time come into being or cease to be; for there could not be a before or after if time did not exist.
 It follows that movement is continuous in the way time is; for time is the same thing as movement or an attribute of movement.
-And there is no continuous movement except movement in place, and of movement in place only that which is circular is continuous. . ..
-If something acts, this will not be enough if its substance is potentiality; for there will not be eternal movement; for that which is potentially may possibly not be.
-There must be a starting point (ἀρχὴν) whose substance (οὐσία) is actuality (ἐνέργεια)" (Metaphysics XII.7.1071b).
-"There is, then, something which is always moved in an unceasing motion, which is motion in a circle; and this is plain not in theory only but in fact.
-The first heaven (πρῶτος οὐρανός) must be eternal, and there is something which moves it.
-And since that which is moved and moves is intermediate, there is a mover which moves without being moved, being eternal, substance, actuality (ἀΐδιον καὶ οὐσία καὶ ἐνέργεια)" (Metaphysics XII.7.1072a).
+And there is no continuous movement except movement in place, and of movement in place only that which is circular is continuous.
+But even if we are to suppose that there is something which is kinetic and productive although it does not actually move or produce, there will not necessarily be motion; for that which has a potentiality may not actualize it. ...
+And it will still not be enough even if it does function, if its essence is potentiality; for there will not be eternal motion, since that which exists potentially may not exist.
+There must be a starting-point (ἀρχὴν) whose substance (οὐσία) is actuality (ἐνέργεια)" (Metaphysics XII.7.1071b).
+"The first heaven (πρῶτος οὐρανός), then, must be eternal, and something must move it.
+And since that which is moved and moves is intermediate, there is a mover which moves without being moved, being eternal, substance, actuality" (Metaphysics XII.7.1072a).
+"Such, then, is the starting-point upon which the heaven and nature depend.
+Its life is like the best which we temporarily enjoy.
+It must be in that state always, which for us is impossible....
+Actuality is thought to be the intellect (νοῦς) the divine possesses, and contemplation (θεωρία) is that which is most pleasant and best. ...
+If, then, the state the god (ὁ θεὸς) always enjoys is as great as that which we enjoy sometimes, it is marvelous; and if it is greater, this is still more marvelous.
+Nevertheless it is so.
+Moreover, life belongs to god.
+For the actuality of intellect is life, and god is that actuality; and the essential actuality of god is life most good and eternal.
+We hold, then, that god is a living being, eternal, most good" (Metaphysics XII.7.1072b).